jmoarles072095/readme-generator/README.md

 * [Questions](#questions)

 ## Installation
-    VS code has to be already installed in computer along with npm intall and inquirer
+    1. VS code has to be pre-installed in computer along with npm intall and inquirer
 ## Usage
-    answer questions prompted when running index.js in integrated terminal to generate README file
+    answer questions prompted when running index.js in integrated terminal to generate README files
 ## License
     Lincenses used: MIT
 ## Test